Xposed-Modules-Repo/ru.bluecat.alfabankpatcher/README.md

 ## For non-Russian users:
-This is a module for the russian banking application Alfa-Bank, you don't need to use it, target app working only in Russia.
+This is a module for the russian banking application [Alfa-Bank](https://alfabank.ru/everyday/online/androidmobileapp/), you don't need to use it, app working only in Russia.
+This module has support only for the Russian language.